 Hiring an architect for your residential or commercial design project could be the best decision you'll ever make.
 But many people don't know how or why architects make design work.
-At AIA's How Home Practicing Architecture Contract Documents Contact AIA Architect Finder Design Matters, Whether you're dreaming of a new home or product the the AIA architect Finder to locale architecture from its your would like to locate international Firms, different Countries are international from the production of the p Hiring an architect for your residential or commercial design project could be the best decision you'll ever make.
-But many people don't know how or why architects make design work.
 At AIA's How Design Works for You Web site you'll learn how to work with an architect, as well as how to find the right architect for your project.
 Visit howdesignworks.aia.org.
-Welcome to the organization of South Dakota's architects.
-AIA South Dakota is a non-profit membership organization made up of architects, future architects, and partners in the built design industries.
-Our members tap into a network of design professionals from across our state to enjoy great opportunities to learn, share, and promote architecture as well as to advance the important idea that design matters Find an Architect Near You Whether you're dreaming of a new home or planning commercial or public space, involving an architect from the start is the key to success.
+Find an Architect Near You Whether you're dreaming of a new home or planning commercial or public space, involving an architect from the start is the key to success.
 Use the Find an Architect feature at aiasouthdakota.org to locate South Dakota architecture firms in your area.
 You can search by region, specialty, or firm name.
 You can also search for architects anywhere in the world on AlA's Architect Finder at aia.org.
 (Members: log in to your aia.org account to update your Architect Finder listing and profile today.)

-Imagine a team of architects, other design professionals, and community development specialists helping your town shape its future.
+Co-design a Bright Future for Your Rural Community Imagine a team of architects, other design professionals, and community development specialists helping your town shape its future.
 Members of design:South Dakota volunteer for 3-day workshops to look, listen, and learn, then sketch and illustrate your community's visions and goals in a way you can put to good work.
 Thanks to a new partnership with South Dakota State University's Department of Architecture and our new sponsor, Hanley Wood, design:SD will now form a lasting relationship of codesign with site communities.
 To learn more about inviting the team or volunteering, visit designsd.org.

-The AIA supports the International Green Construction Code (IgCC), a new model code expected to help conserve energy in both commercial buildings and residential structures while providing direction for safe and sustainable building design and construction.
+AIA Supports New International Green Construction Code The AIA supports the International Green Construction Code (IgCC), a new model code expected to help conserve energy in both commercial buildings and residential structures while providing direction for safe and sustainable building design and construction.
 See the code and how it will impact design at aia.org/igcc.
-New Scholarship Program for Architecture Students AlA South Dakota is redesigning its architecture student scholarship program for 2013.
+New Scholarship Program for Architecture Students AIA South Dakota is redesigning its architecture student scholarship program for 2013.
 If you know an architecture student from South Dakota entering his or her third or fourth year in 2013, spread the word.
 Sign up for email news at aiasouthdakota.org to be sure you know when the new program is launched.
-The Industry Standard: AIA Contract Documents AlA Contract Documents have defined the contractual relationships in the design and construction industry for 120 years.
+The Industry Standard: AIA Contract Documents AIA Contract Documents have defined the contractual relationships in the design and construction industry for 120 years.
 They save you time and money, are updated to reflect current industry practice, streamline the review process, address emerging issues within design and construction, and demonstrate fair and balanced consideration to all parties.
-Now you can sign up for webinars and inperson trainings on the AlA's free Contract Documents Education Portal at aia.org/docucation.
+Now you can sign up for webinars and inperson trainings on the AIA's free Contract Documents Education Portal at aia.org/docucation.
 AlA South Dakota is a full-service distributor of AlA Contract Documents.
 We are your source for paper documents, downloadable documents, and document subscriptions.
-And best of all, buying your contract documents through AlA South Dakota means you are supporting our educational and networking opportunities for members throughout the year.
+And best of all, buying your contract documents through AlA South Dakota means you are supporting our educational and networking apportunities for members throughout the year.
 Learn more at aiasouthdakota.org.
+For Members: